 Myth of Icarus

-Archaeological evidence show that the history of Ikaria starts in the 7th millennium BC, when it was first inabited.
+Archaeological evidence shows that the history of Ikaria starts in the 7th millennium BC when it was first inhabited.
 In the 6th century BC, Ikaria was a dependant of Samos.
 Since antiquity, the island was known for its spa springs.
 After the Persian War, Ikaria joined the Delian League and started flourishing to the point where temples such as the Temple of Artemis at Nas, were being built.
 This wealth declined after the Peloponnesian Wars, a period during which the inhabitants of the island suffered enormously from the numerous pirate raids.

 From Ottoman occupation till today

 They killed the first Turkish tax collector, participated in the Greek War of Independence in 1821 and managed to break away from the Ottoman Empire in 1827.
 Nevertheless, the London Protocol, signed in 1830, stated that the North-Eastern Aegean Islands, including Ikaria, should remain under Turkish occupation.
 On the 17th of July, the inhabitants rebelled against the Turkish officials who were forced to leave.
 It was the day of the Ikarian Independence, but the Balkan Wars blocked the way and the island was unable to join the rest of the newly built Greek State until five months later.

 Finally, on November 4th, 1912, Ikaria became officially liberated by the Greek Army and joined the rest of free Greece.
 The inhabitants of Ikaria were dissatisfied with the Greek government which did not invest in its development.
 They, therefore, cultivated self-sufficiency and received a lot of help from expats Ikarians to the USA and Australia.
 Till 1973 and the fall of the Greek Military Regime, Ikaria was used as an exiled land for political prisoners and mostly communists.